Mohamed-El-Mouhib/mynvim.config/README.md

 # ⚙️ Installation
 1. Install Neovim
     First, you'll need to install Neovim.
 This configuration targets the latest stable and nightly versions of Neovim.
 You can find the installation instructions for your operating system on the Neovim website.

 2. Install Dependencies

     Next, you'll need to install some external dependencies:

     Basic Utilities: git, make, unzip, and a C compiler (gcc).

     File Searching: ripgrep and fd.

     Clipboard: xclip or xsel on Linux, or win32yank on Windows.

     Nerd Font (Optional): For icons and a better visual experience, it's recommended to install a Nerd Font.

-3. Clone the Configuration
+4. Clone the Configuration

     Now, you can clone this configuration to your Neovim configuration directory.

     Linux and macOS:

-Bash

-    git clone <your-repo-url> "${XDG_CONFIG_HOME:-$HOME/.config}"/nvim Windows (PowerShell):
+        git clone <your-repo-url> "${XDG_CONFIG_HOME:-$HOME/.config}"/nvim

-PowerShell

-git clone <your-repo-url> "${env:LOCALAPPDATA}\nvim"
-4. Start Neovim
-That's it!
-You can now start Neovim:

-Bash

 nvim
 On the first launch, lazy.nvim will automatically install all the plugins.